WHEN TO VISIT

 Belarus, Ecuador, Kazakhstan, Kosovo, Cuba, Peru, Venezuela.

 Visitors from the Russian Federation can without visas stay up to 30 days in the period of 1st of November to 30th of April.

-From the 1st of May to 31st of October visitors from Russian Federation stay can without visa up to 90 days.
+From the 1st of May to the 31st of October visitors from the Russian Federation stay can without a visa for up to 90 days.